TEE220/Hyperbolic-Discord-Chatbot/README.md

-Hyperbolic Discord Chatbot
+## Hyperbolic Discord Chatbot Guide

+This repository contains a step-by-step guide to help guide you on how you can use the Hyperbolic API to create a Discord chat bot and interact with them with more ease.

+With a VPS or Gitpod, you will be able to run this with ease.
+I've backtested it to see it's easy to follow.

+## What is Hyperbolic?

+Hyperbolic is an AI cloud platform providing access to affordable, scalable GPU, and AI services.
+It offers scalable GPU, high-throughput and low-latency AI inference services.

+Hyperbolic aims to lower costs and increase accessibility for researchers, individuals, and data centers, as well as provide users with monetization opportunities.

-Here is a Guide on how to go about it
+## Guide on how to go about it :arrow_heading_down:

-First of all, you will ned the following:
+Before you start, you will ned the following:

 -You'll need to create the discord bot here; https://discord.com/developers/applications ensure to enable "bot" and "application.command" under OAuth2 URL Generator